w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 ![opengov-timeline](../assets/opengov-timeline.png)

-The figure above provides a summary view of the referenda timeline for OpenGov.
+The figure above provides a summary view of the referenda timeline for Polkadot OpenGov.

 In (1), when a referendum is initially created, the community can immediately vote on it.
 However, it is not immediately in a state where it can end or otherwise have its votes counted, be approved,